dohliam/stream2chromecast/README.md

 Installation
 ------------
-To play media file types that are unsupported by Chromecast, we need either ffmpeg or avconv installed to do the transcoding.
+To play media file types that are unsupported by Chromecast, either ffmpeg or avconv need to be installed to do the transcoding.

-On Ubuntu we can either install avconv:-
+On Ubuntu, either install ffmpeg:-

+    sudo apt-get install ffmpeg

+...or avconv:-

     sudo apt-get install libav-tools

-...or install ffmpeg
+On some older Ubuntu versions (e.g. 14.04), a third party PPA is required to install ffmpeg:-

     sudo add-apt-repository ppa:mc3man/trusty-media
     apt-get install ffmpeg